-Usually, you will receive some input about what's good and what isn't.
-You should be aiming at a score of 80% or higher, and a load time of less than 2 seconds.
+Usually, they will give you input about what's good and what isn't.
+You should be aiming at a score of roughly 80% or higher, and a load time of less than 2 seconds.
 All of these tools have their own particular issues they look at, and they don't give the same website the exact same ratings, but the trend is usually the same.
 Let me discuss some of the above-mentioned services:

 I often use the GT-Metrix service, as it measures both Pagespeed and Y-slow in one session, giving you a nice overview of both:

 GT-Metrix provides a lot of details of why a site runs slow, or general advice about this, split up in separate items.
 As you can see here, the Pagespeed and the Y-Slow scores are slightly different, though both A-scores.
 In this case, I know Y-Slow favors Content Delivery Networks more and gives you a lower score if you don't have one.
 That is only one of the examples why the score often differs slightly.
 One nice thing about GT-Metrix is that if it finds non-optimized images, it provides optimized versions if you click on the item.
 GT-Metrix also allows you to monitor one site over time if you register, reviewing it once a day.

 Pingdom gives you pretty much the same information as GT-Metrix.
 Usually, it detects the site to load faster then the GT-Metrix site, which is why you should not trust this value too much.
 Instead, focus on the individual items found.
 The waterfall tab shows you how the individual resources of the site load, while the Performance grade tab shows you the items which cost you most.

 Very nice with Pingdom is that if you register, you can monitor one site for free (forever, including uptime), with 5-minute intervals.
 This is very nice for monitoring changes you performed on the site or server upgrades: